 2008 “A Difference of Some Consequence between Conventions and Rules.”
 Topoi 27:87–99.

 Morgan, Jerry L.

 1978 “Two Types of Convention in Indirect Speech Acts.”
 In Pragmatics (Syntax and Semantics 9), ed. by Peter Cole, 261–280.
 New York: Academic Press.

 Nattinger, James R., and Jeanette S. DeCarrico

-This list is based on CrossRef data as of 09 june 2021.
+This list is based on CrossRef data as of 9 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.